-7.4% Progress towards Accidental or Undetermined Intoxication Death Reduction Goal of 20 percent in Maryland

 Are We Meeting Our Goals?

 Drug overdoses have become a serious public health challenge in Maryland and across the country.
-In 2012, there were 761 uninttentional drug and alcohol related deaths in Maryland, up 15 percent from 2011.
-More than half of those deaths involved heroin.
-To address these concerns and save the lives of our fellow Marylanders, the O’Malley-Brown Administration set a goal of reducing overdose deaths by 20 percent by the end of 2015.
-StateStat will be calculating progress towards the goal by tracking the number of overdose deaths, based on information supplied to the Virtual Data Unit by the Office of the Chief Medical Examiner.
+Recognizing the impact substance abuse and overdose deaths have on the state of Maryland and its residents, the O’Malley-Brown Administration set a goal of reducing overdose deaths by 20 percent by the end of 2015.
+StateStat is regularly analysing progress towards the goal through the use of overdose death related data and information supplied to the Virtual Data Unit by the Office of the Chief Medical Examiner.

-From fiscal years 2008 through 2012, the O’Malley-Brown Administration worked to expand substance abuse services by 25 percent by the end of FY2012.
-Data from the Department of Health and Mental Hygiene (DHMH) show that we surpassed our goal by the end of FY2012.
+Over the last seven years, the O’Malley-Brown Administration has worked to expand substance abuse services, achieving a 25 percent increase by the end of FY2012.
+Data from the Department of Health and Mental Hygiene (DHMH) show that we surpassed our substance abuse treatment goal by the end of FY2012.
 In FY2012, 22,431 patients received state-sponsored treatment in Maryland up 26 percent from 17,809 patients in FY2008.

 Actions Taken Towards Goal